elixir-lang/elixir-lang.github.com/_posts/2019-02-25-mint-a-new-http-library-for-elixir.markdown

 ## HTTP1 and HTTP2

 The `Mint.HTTP` module has a single interface for both HTTP1 and HTTP2 connections and performs version negotation on HTTPS connections, HTTP connections default to HTTP1.
-You can specify which version HTTP version you want to use or use the `Mint.HTTP1` or `Mint.HTTP2` modules directly if you want to use version specific features.
+You can specify which HTTP version you want to use or use the `Mint.HTTP1` or `Mint.HTTP2` modules directly if you want to use version-specific features.

 ## Safe by default HTTPS